uqlibrary/uqlibrary-pages/README.md

 * one to serve the actual file (secure) and
 * one (pages) to serve collection.html in this repo.

-There is a lambda attached to `pages` that splits eg /exams/0001/abc.pdf into /collection.html?collectionFolder=exams&filePath=0001/abc.pdf
+There is a lambda attached to `pages` that splits eg /exams/0001/abc.pdf into /collection.html?collectionFolder=exams&filePath=0001/abc.pdf to load collection.html

 collection.html in this repo allows the user to download/view files in the S3 bucket.